SyncholisticMG/gh/chapter6/workspace.md

 the naturally living could taste the air and tell you through the taste of the air if it was going to rain that day.
 We can do that too.

-THE POWER OF SMELL: Even though as humans we are limited in our sense of smell compared to dogs but we have a psychic scent because the nerves that make up the sense of smell still go through the third eye as parts of the rods and cones.
+THE POWER OF SMELL: Even though as humans we're limited in our sense of smell compared to dogs but we have a psychic scent because the nerves that make up the sense of smell still go through the third eye as parts of the rods and cones.
 Our third eye is a combination of all of our sensing organs.
 And the sense of smell can very much be a super, super psychic sense.